mvlg/mvlg.github.io/index.md

 ---

-I am an intellectual historian with a focus on modern Germany.
+I am a historian of art and science with a focus on modern Germany.
 My work deals with the interconnected histories of aesthetics, anthropology, and the life sciences.
 I am particularly interested in the ways that images shape and disrupt our understanding of what it means to be human.

 I hold a PhD in German from Princeton University.
 Since 2018 I have been a research associate at the [Warburg Institute](https://warburg.sas.ac.uk), University of London, where I am a member of the [Bilderfahrzeuge](https://bilderfahrzeuge.hypotheses.org) project.